wp-plugins/import-users-from-csv/readme.txt

 * Imports all users fields
 * Imports user meta
-* Update
+* Update existing users by specifying ID field
 * Allows setting user role
 * Sends new user notification (if the option is selected)
 * Shows password nag on user login (if the option is selected)

-For feature request and bug reports: [pubpoet.com](http://pubpoet.com/contact/).
+For feature request and bug reports, [please use the forums](http://wordpress.org/tags/import-users-from-csv?forum_id=10#postform).

 == Installation ==